project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
     <td>1.
-Click the <strong>Action</strong> tab on the right pane <br>2.
+Click the <strong>Action</strong> tab in the right pane <br>2.
 Select an interaction from the drop-down menu <br>3.
 Select the target object to attach the action from the drop-down menu
     </td>
     <td><img src="pages/features-documentation/images/contenteditor/hotspot_action.png"></td>
   </tr>